ThomG1/record_collectors_db/README.md

 Consider adding a link and screenshot for your colour scheme using "coolors". https://coolors.co/generate

-When you add a colour to the palette, the URL is dynamically updated, making it easier for you to return back to your colour palette later if needed.

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I used [coolors.co](https://coolors.co/e84610-009fe3-4a4a4f-445261-d63649-e6ecf0-000000) to generate my colour palette.